science-en-poche/yelandur/API.md

 in user who has that profile in one of his experiments, and only the public information if the user is not logged in or if he is logged in as someone who doesn't have that profile in one of his experiments.
 If the profile doesn't exist, a `404` is returned.
-A `GET` returns something
-like:
+So for a user who has access to the request profile (it is in one of his experiments), a `GET` returns something like:

 ```json
 {